 Andrew Hitz is an internationally renowned soloist, clinician and speaker having appeared in over 40 states and 30 countries including Japan, Brazil, Russia and Singapore.
-He recently ended a 14 year tenure as the tuba player for Boston Brass.
-Andrew has also appeared with the National Symphony Orchestra, Baltimore Symphony Orchestra, Alarm Will Sound and the Marine Band of Mexico.
+For 14 years, Andrew was the tuba player and co-owner of Boston Brass.
+He has also performed with the National Symphony, Baltimore Symphony, Utah Symphony, Kennedy Center Honors Orchestra, U.S. Army Field Band, U.S. Air Force Band of the Golden West, Imani Winds, T’Ang Quartet, Dallas Brass, Alarm Will Sound, Dirty Dozen Brass Band, Lin Manuel Miranda, Renée Fleming, Trey Anastasio and as a soloist with the Marine Band of Mexico.

 As an Educational Ambassador for Jupiter Band Instruments, Andrew appears all over the world as both a teacher and performer.
 He has presented at over 20 state music educator conferences and taught master classes at some of the finest music schools in the world including Juilliard, the Central Conservatory of Music in Beijing and Yong Siew Toh Conservatory in Singapore.
-Andrew has also spoken about entrepreneurship and music business at many colleges and universities including Carnegie Mellon, the University of Georgia and the University of South Carolina, where he appeared as a thought leader specializing in marketing and social media at The Savvy Musician In Action Retreat.
+Andrew has also spoken about the music business and entrepreneurship at many colleges and universities including Northwestern University, Carnegie Mellon and the University of South Carolina, where he appeared as a thought leader specializing in marketing and social media at David Cutler's The Savvy Musician In Action Retreat.

 Andrew hosts two podcasts through his latest venture, Pedal Note Media, a digital media company founded with former Boston Brass colleague Lance LaDuke.
-Pedal Note Media provides products and programs to educate, entertain and inspire music teachers, players and fans..
+Pedal Note Media provides products and programs to educate, entertain and inspire music teachers, players and fans.
 "The Brass Junkies" is a podcast interviewing the best brass players in the world on everything from the serious to the ridiculous, just like the music business.
 Previous guests have included Joe Alessi, Carol Jantsch and Marty Hackleman.
 The other is "The Entrepreneurial Musician" which features interviews with some of the most successful people in the music business.
-Previous guests on TEM have included David Cutler of The Savvy Musician, Ranaan Meyer of Time for Three and Gavin Chuck & Michael Clayville of Alarm Will Sound.
-Both podcasts are available through iTunes or streamable through the Pedal Note Media website.
+Previous guests on TEM have included David Cutler of The Savvy Musician, Ranaan Meyer of Time for Three and Noa Kageyama of The Bulletproof Musician.

 Andrew is also the author of "A Band Director's Guide To Everything Tuba: A Collection of Interviews with the Experts" which features interviews with Sam Pilafian, Pat Sheridan, Dr. Tim Lautzenheiser and others.
 The second volume, "A Band Director's Guide to Everything Trombone: A Collection of Interviews with the Experts", features interviews with Joe Alessi, Harry Watters, Ralph Sauer and others and is available now.

 Andrew is a graduate of Northwestern University where he studied with Rex Martin and was the Graduate Teaching Assistant for Sam Pilafian at Arizona State University.
-He has taught both euphonium and tuba at George Mason University, Gettysburg College and Virginia Commonwealth University.
+He currently teaches tuba, euphonium and music business classes at Shenandoah Conservatory and has previously taught at George Mason University, Gettysburg College and Virginia Commonwealth University.